KevinChris7/terraform-ansible-aws/README.md

 > vagrant up

 4.Open VirtualBox and DevBox should be up and running

+## **About Terraform**
+Terraform is a tool used to Build,Configure and Version up the Infrastructure efficiently.
+Terraform uses the configuration files to build and manage the Infrastructure

+## **About Ansible**

+Ansible is a radically simple IT automation engine that automates cloud provisioning, configuration management, application deployment, intra-service orchestration, and many other IT needs.

 ## **Terraform and Ansible Installation in Dev Box[Ubuntu Image]**